 The results of the absorbed dose obtained for this work are all higher than the safe limit of 89.0 nGy/hr recommended by the International Commission on Radiological Protection (ICRP, 2000).

-The annual effective dose rate (AEDR) for both locations ranged from 0.11-0 21 mSv/y and 0.13-0.21 mSv/y respectively with an overall average of 0.16 ± 0.03 mSv/yr for Eligbam and 0.18 ± 0.06 mSv/yr for GRA Phase 11.
+The annual effective dose rate (AEDR) for both locations ranged from 0.11-0.21 mSv/y and 0.13-0.21 mSv/y respectively with an overall average of 0.16 ± 0.03 mSv/yr for Eligbam and 0.18 ± 0.06 mSv/yr for GRA Phase 11.

 A previous work by Faghihi et al. (2011) on comprehensive study of natural radioactivity in building materials used in Iran, show the result obtained to be 0.37 mSv/y which is higher than the results in this work.
 However, the results obtained in this work are all than the safe limit of 1.0 mSv/yr recommended by the international Commission on Radiological Protection (ICRP, 2000).